aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-This is great for simple lookup operations, but what if we need to perform slightly more complex queries?
+This is great for simple lookup operations, but what if you need to perform slightly more complex queries?

 ```graphql
 # Get orders by customer by createdAt.